-3 Turning in your lab work
+4 Turning in your lab work

-For each lab, you will need to turn in your work before leaving, as follows.
+For this lab, you will need to turn in your work before leaving, as follows.

-- 1. Show your work to an instructor or TA to get credit for this lab.
-Be prepared to explain the lab at a high level. - 2.
-Check that all the work for today's lab is in the lab_10 directory.
-If not, make a copy of any missing files/folders there.
-It's fine if you include more rather than fewer files don't worry about cleaning up intermediate/temporary files. - 3.
-Use the svn command script to submit the lab_10 directory to your turnin directory as explained in the first handout.
-Note that you should not turn in a zip file.
+- 1. Show your work to an instructor or TA to get credit for this lab, including the output of all provided performance tests for both PiActor2 and Sieve. - 2.
+Check that all the work for today's lab is in the lab_8 turnin directory.
+It's fine if you include more rather than fewer files don't worry about cleaning up intermediate/temporary files.